Indian MPs move to new parliament building as gov’t holds special session

 Major opposition parties in May boycotted the inauguration of the new building, calling it extravagant, in a rare show of unity against Modi’s Hindu nationalist governing party, which has been ruling for nine years and is seeking a third term in next year’s elections.

-“Today is an occasion to recollect and reminisce the parliamentary journey of 75 years of India before the proceedings are shifted to the newly inaugurated building,” Modi told a special session of parliament before Tuesday’s move.
+“Today is an occasion to recollect and reminisce the parliamentary journey of 75 years of India before the proceedings are shifted to the newly inaugurated building,” Modi told a special session of parliament on Monday.

 His speech marked the start of a five-day special session called by the government, but there was no immediate confirmation on bills up for discussion.
 Indian lawmakers usually meet thrice a year: for a budget session, a monsoon session and a winter session.